Share911/login-links/README.md

 Meteor package for sending links that automatically log in the user.

-Add this package to your Meteor app with: `meteor add loren:login-links`
+Add this package to your Meteor app with: `meteor add share911:login-links`

 The main use case is sending an email or sms to your user with a link to your app that contains an OTP (one-time password)* that automatically logs them in (so they don't have to enter their username/password or do OAuth):